Early Years Foundation Degree

 For more details, please visit our course fees page.

 Every course has day-to-day costs for essential books, stationery, printing and photocopying.

 Travel costs for placements vary depending on the location of school or setting and your mode of transport.

-Information on student loans can be found at the following site. https://www.ucas.com/connect/blogs/changes-maintenance-grants-and-loans .
 All eligible students should be entitled to a student loan to cover the cost of their fees.
+Find out more about student finance.

 Finding the right accommodation is paramount to your university experience, and our welcoming student communities are great places to live and study.

 We have over 1,000 rooms across our halls of residence.
 With rooms to suit every budget and need, from our 'Traditional Hall' at £98 per week to 'En-suite Extra' at £159 per week.

 How do you apply?

 Early Years X312 E, J, Q, V FdA/EY